 TO 23 Metallurgy

-The technical area is divided into four research blocks, all of which report to a technical committee comprising the chairman, the chairmen of the research blocks and Jernkontoret’s research managers.
-The highest decision-making body is the technical area’s general meeting, where all participating companies in the research blocks are represented.
+The research blocks report to a board consisting of the chairman of the techical area, as well as the chairman and vice chairman of the research blocks.
+The highest decision-making body is the technical area’s general meeting, where all companies participating in the research blocks are represented.

 The technical committee meets 3-4 times a year at Jernkontoret or at member companies.
 The general meeting, on the other hand, is held every spring.